AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/WaterWatchPreProcessor/Readme.md

 Use `/OutputMode=RawDistance` to always show the sensor's rawDistance value.

+## Value output is in meters by default

+The `/OutputDivisor=1000` option will convert WaterWatch sensor distances in millimeters into output values of meters.

 ## Output text stream format

 Each time the tool runs, it queries the WatchWatch API for any new measurements.